omiras/exercise-ejs-express/README.md

 1. Get from the user the name, organization and year of the new mascot.
 2. Perform some basic validation in the form
-3. The form's action attribute must set to the endpont **/add-mascot**
+3. The form's action attribute must set to the endpoint **/add-mascot**
-4. The form's method attrbiute must set to **POST**
+4. The form's method attribute must set to **POST**

 Please notice that this form is created with Bootstrap 5; loaded from the CDN.
 Take advantage of [this](https://getbootstrap.com/docs/5.0/forms/overview/).

 ## 4. Add the POST /add-mascot endpoint

-We now need to creater a new endpoint for the POST performed by the form.
+We now need to create a new endpoint for the POST performed by the form.

 1. Add a new POST endpoint to '/add-mascot'
 2. The endpoint must receive the fields from the form.
 Remember the field's info will be available in **req.body**